 - Sea salt or Kosher Salt

 - In a large bowl, combine 1 cup flour, salt, and dry yeast.
 Stir in milk, honey, softened butter and 1 lightly beaten egg.
-Add starter.
+Add starter and sour salt.
 Mix in flour gradually.
 Dough should be still be sticky. ((Not glob to your fingers sticky)

 - Place in a greased bowl, turn once to oil surface, and cover.
 Allow to rise until doubled in volume.